Hi Folks!

 A cut of Penelope canvas, which is of course available also plain, with no prints:

-Penelope Canvas Brown
+Penelope Canvas White•

-some matt, soft cotton floss, like this one: DMC Soft Cotton or even the traditional stranded cotton, to be used with all its 6 strands, in this case, maybe in pastel shades, so perfect in Spring, or in the orange, yellow and red colors that are typical in Summer, and our favorite model, will be enough to free our creative flair and stitch something fast, to then create a very personal bag, perfect for the many happy hours in the open air that we're planning
+DMC Soft Cotton or even the traditional stranded cotton, to be used with all its 6 strands, in this case, maybe in pastel shades, so perfect in Spring, or in the orange, yellow and red colors that are typical in Summer, and our favorite model, will be enough to free our creative flair and stitch something fast, to then create a very personal bag, perfect for the many happy hours in the open air that we're planning

 And don't forget that any cross stitch pattern can be stitched as a tapestry model!!!